German government bond yields hit fresh multi-year highs

 By Stefano Rebaudo

-Oct 20 (Reuters) - Germany's government bond yields rose to fresh multi-year highs on Thursday after a selloff in U.S. Treasuries overnight while investors assessed the impact of possible new tightening measures at next week's European Central Bank policy meeting.
+Oct 20 (Reuters) - Germany's government bond yields hit fresh multi-year highs on Thursday after a selloff in U.S. Treasuries, while investors assessed the impact of possible new tightening measures at next week's European Central Bank policy meeting.

 According to a Reuters poll, the ECB will increase deposit and refinancing rates by 75 basis points (bps), but analysts are focused on comments on quantitative tightening and possible changes in rules of long-term refinancing operations (TLTRO).

 A selloff in U.S. government bonds resumed on Wednesday, pushing the benchmark 10-year Treasury yield to its highest level since mid-2008.
-The 10-year yield US10YT=RR rose 5 bps to 4.18% in early London trade.
+The 10-year yield US10YT=RR rose 1 basis point (bps) to 4.14% in London trade.

-"I expect rates to stay around their multi-year highs as the anticipated changes in TLTRO (targeted longer-term refinancing operations) rules and possible hints of quantitative tightening might trigger a new repricing of the ECB monetary outlook," said Francesco Maria Di Bella, rate strategist at UniCredit.
+"The anticipated changes in TLTRO rules and possible hints of quantitative tightening might trigger a new repricing of the ECB monetary outlook," said Francesco Maria Di Bella, rate strategist at UniCredit.

 "There's a lot at stake next Thursday."